marykdb/maryk/core/documentation/query.md

 with a list with [`DataObjectVersionedChange`](../src/commonMain/kotlin/maryk/core/query/changes/DataObjectVersionedChange.kt) containing the `key` and `changes` with a list of objects containing the version and changes.

+NOTE: This type cannot have a filter or order on mutable properties since then the changes could lead to unreliable results.
+For example if a value is modified it could lead to a different position in the ordering or can lead to a where filter to filter the result away.
+Use Get/Scan Updates to see changes in these cases.

 Get changes with all parameters
 Maryk YAML:
 ```yaml